Gautier30/iot-ReyVai/Renato/researches/research08/README.md

 Node red makes it easy to create interactive interaction.

-But Graphana is more refined in the data visualization and customization.
+But Grafana is more refined in the data visualization and customization.